varletjs/rattail/docs/general/is-map.md

 # isMap

-Determine whether the input value is a Map
+Determine whether the input value is a `Map`.

 ### Usage